msd-code-academy/react-workshop/09-typescript-in-react/README.md

 // StringAndNumber is of the type 'never'
 ```

-For non-primitive types it means: **common properties are of the type that corresponding properties have in common**
+For non-primitive types it means: types are merged and **common properties will have the type that both properties have in common**

 ```TypeScript
 type Person = {